rulezcasa/unet-polygon/README.md

 ## Hyperparameter Tuning

-An automated grid search for hyperparameter optimization was employed resulting in 24 sweeps trained using a multiprocessing pipeline:
+An automated grid search for hyperparameter optimization was employed resulting in 24 sweeps trained for 15 epochs using a multiprocessing pipeline:

 ### Grid Search Parameters
 ```python